takahirom/roborazzi/docs/topics/ai_powered_image_assertion.md

     },
     aiAssertions = listOf(
       AiAssertionOptions.AiAssertion(
-        assertPrompt = "it should have PREVIOUS button", requiredFulfillmentPercent = 90,
+        assertionPrompt = "it should have PREVIOUS button", requiredFulfillmentPercent = 90,
       ),
     ),